 November 30, 2021

-Material Hermeneutics explores the ways that new imaging technologies and scientific instruments have changed our notions about ancient history.
-From the first lunar calendar to the black hole image, and from an ancient mummy in the Italian Alps to the irrigated valleys of Mesopotamia, this book ...
+Material Hermeneutics explores the ways in which new imaging technologies and scientific instruments have changed our notions about ancient history.
+From the first lunar calendar to the black hole image, and from an ancient mummy in the Italian Alps to the irrigated valleys of Mesopotamia...

 November 30, 2021